-In January, we welcomed our son, and now have the opportunity to see how great my parents and in-laws are as grandparents.
-(We already knew they were great with our nieces and nephews but seeing it first hand with your own child, gives an entire new prospective).
+In January, we welcomed our son and now have the opportunity to see how great my parents and in-laws are as grandparents.
+(We already knew they were great with our nieces and nephews but seeing it first hand with your own child, gives an entirely new perspective).
 They gave us so much help and support since the day he was born.
 Each set of grandparents, spent a week with us as we adjusted to parenthood and have each spent many days and nights watching Anderson while mommy worked or when we needed a date night.
 Each family has also taken wonderful vacations this year, the Tonjes Family went to Disney World in March and the Moritz family went to the Black Hills in June.
-We are so very fortunate to have our parents just a few hours away and willing to help and sometimes at very short notice.
+We are so fortunate to have our parents just a few hours away and willing to help, sometimes at very short notice.
 I am so grateful to have their love and support in the new adventure of parenthood.

 - Pledge to take a picture with your grandparents or your children with their grandparents each time you see them. (unless it really often)

 - Get out some old photos and ask your grandparents and/or grandparents to share a story about the picture.

 - Create a plan on how you are going to Save Your Photos for future generations. (this is one that I can help you with – contact Lisa)